Menu Close

 KS3

 KS3 is all about learning the skills you need to be an amazing Geographer.
 Year 7 starts off looking at one of our favourite resources at our disposal…MAPS!
-This doesn’t just look at normal A-Z maps, but OS maps as well as GIS or online maps to non-geographical humans!
+This does not just look at normal A-Z maps, but OS maps as well as GIS or online maps to non-geographical humans!
 We learn to read, interpret and draw our own scaled drawings in various differing guises.

 After the physical side of the course, we move onto Human Geography.
 We look at how and why settlements are formed, how they change over time and working out how we can make Mega Cities better in the future.